KungFuProgrammer111/LBA2/README.md

 0001: Talk to the mage

-0002: Attack until you hit with the heart the clam
+0002: 'Attack' until you hit with the heart the clam

-0003: Attack until you hit with the heart the small man
+0003: 'Attack' until you hit with the heart the small man

-0004: Attack until you hit with the hearts the Dino 4-5 times
+0004: 'Attack' until you hit with the hearts the Dino 4-5 times

 0005: Talk to the guy on the carpet and buy the tunica

-0006: Wait some seconds
+0006: Wait a second

 0007: Race one round, dont touch him, stay close behind - if says 'lost' - reload and try again

 0008: Wait some seconds and go through the dialogue

-0009: Move up the ladder and towards the steering unit
+0009: Move one step forward towards the steering unit and go through the video

-0010: Jump (twice) through the ring thing
+0010: Jump (once) through the ring thing

 0011: Jump up (once) into the secret room